fclaerho/buildstack/README.md

 For all handlers, except on_flush, the default behavior is to stack the target in the 'targets' list. on_flush is called last to unstack those.

-All handlers are generators and can yield either "flush" or commands.
+All handlers are generators and can yield either "flush", commands or strings.
+A command must be a list or tuple of strings as specified by subprocess.call.
+A string will be used as an error message.